-Important Dates and Times
+Important Dates

-NEW!
-Applications are due by 11:59 pm Eastern Time on December 14, 2018.
+Applications are due by 11:59 pm Eastern Time on November 15, 2019

-- Awards will be announced in September, 2019. - Projects must start October 1, November 1, or December 1, 2019.
+Awards will be announced in August 2020

+Projects must start September 1, 2020

-Here are important dates relating to MFA applications.
-Applications must be received through Grants.gov by 11:59 pm Eastern Time on December 14, 2018.
-The date is new this year, but as in the past, it is non-negotiable.
-The time stamp is auto-generated by the Grants.gov system, and we have no ability to override it.
-We will say this over and over again, but start early and submit your application early.
+We want to remind you of important dates for the Inspire! applications.
+Applications are due by 11:59 pm Eastern Time on November 15, 2019.
+The deadline is non-negotiable, and the time stamp is auto-generated by the Grants.gov system.
+We will say this over and over again, but start early and submit early.
 That way, if you encounter a difficulty of any kind when submitting your proposal, you'll have some time to resolve the problem.